DavidPatShuiFong/universalbulkbilling/README.md

 The model is fully described at https://www.davidfong.org/post/universalbulkbilling-update/

-The dashboard is available at https://davidfong.shinyapps.io/universalbulkbilling
+The dashboard is available at https://shiny.davidfong.org/universalbulkbilling/ and https://davidfong.shinyapps.io/universalbulkbilling